Kalliszta/QA-Mini-Projects/README.md

 # QA-Mini-Projects

-This repository contains some of the QA tasks I have completed.
+This repository contains some of the tasks I have completed during my time at the QA Ltd bootcamp.